mateuszbuda/mateuszbuda.github.io/_posts/2018-09-15-thresholding.md

 In a standard case, equal priors are assumed for all classes.
 However, it is not always the case.
-E.g. in medical datasets some diseases are known to have prevalence of less than 1%.
+E.g. in medical datasets some diseases are known to have a prevalence of less than 1%.

-A class prior can be estimated based on the number of examples in a training set, unless we have a good reason to think that our training set is not reflective of the true class distribution.
+A class prior can be estimated based on the number of examples in a training set unless we have a good reason to think that our training set is not reflective of the true class distribution.
 Otherwise, for class $i$ we have:

 $$p(i) = \frac{|i|}{\sum_{k}{|k|}}$$